28 Nov KOALA ARK

 QLD: Locally extinct populations, endangered

-Considered one of the most iconic species of Australian wildlife, the Koala is an aboreal folivorous marsupial known for its ash-grey fluffy fur.
-Koalas are slipping under the radar, populations in Southern Australia are healthy while some populations in the northern Australia half of the population have gone extinct.
+Considered one of the most iconic species of Australian wildlife, the Koala is an arboreal folivorous marsupial known for its ash-grey fluffy fur.
+Koalas are slipping under the radar with populations in Southern Australia being healthy while half of some populations in Northern Australia have gone extinct.
 They have a broad range spanning 3,000kms and due to their large range, they are often viewed as a wholistic population.
-The northern half and sub species in NSW and QLD has had catastrophic loss and is on trajectory for extinction by 2050 at the current rate of decline.
+The northern half and subspecies in NSW and QLD have had catastrophic losses and are on the trajectory for extinction by 2050 at the current rate of decline.

-This project will improve the species’ trajectory and create a safe haven preventing extinction should the pattern of decline continue.
-While approximately 1,000 Koalas exist in captivity in Australia, due to poor genetics and disease risk, the captive population does not provide any level of support to the wild population, rather, is a critical vector for community to learn and engage with the species.
+This project will improve the species’ trajectory and create a safe haven, preventing extinction should the pattern of decline continue.
+While approximately 1,000 Koalas exist in captivity in Australia, due to poor genetics and disease risk, the captive population does not provide any level of support to the wild population.
+Rather, it is a critical vector for community to learn and engage with the species.

-Due to the niche diet and habitat requirements of this species, and also the large and varied threats they face in the wild, Koalas are in decline throughout most of their natural range.
-Their decline is mostly due to wide-spread habitat destruction, bushfire and disease.
+Due to the niche diet and habitat requirements of this species, as well as the large and varied threats they face in the wild, Koalas are in decline throughout most of their natural range.
+Their decline is mostly due to widespread habitat destruction, bushfire and disease.
 Land clearing resulting in habitat loss is the single biggest threat, reiterating the critical need for the protection of remnant habitat.
 The species also faces threats of habitat fragmentation due to a lack of habitat corridors, dog attack, and road strike.
-Over 80% of Koala habitat has been lost with the remaining 20% fragmented and vulnerable to intense bushfire which has an ability to decimate remaining populations within only days, as seen recently in the 2019 NSW Bushfires.
+Over 80% of Koala habitat has been lost with the remaining 20% fragmented and vulnerable to intense bushfire which has an ability to decimate remaining populations within only days, as seen recently in the 2019-2020 NSW Bushfires.

 Koalas have lost 80% of habitat from their former range and are severely fragmented throughout in what remains.